 Discharge is calculated by the velocity-area technique for a range of flows.
-Low flow velocities are measured with a wading rod and high flow velocities are measured using a variety of cableway and platform techniques (Table 4).
+Low flow velocities are measured with a wading rod and high flow velocities are measured using an acoustic doppler current profiler (ADCP) (Table 4).
 High flows that exceed bankfull stage are less common and are generally under-represented in the measured data at nearly all the sampling sites.
 High flows are estimated by extrapolating rating curves beyond the range of empirical data.